joshsharp/braid/src/braid/notes.md

 [ ] Exposed functions need to be uppercased
-[ ] Calls to external functions need to be uppercased [ ] Look at standard typeclasses in Haskell, see which we could use
+[ ] Calls to external functions need to be uppercased [ ] Look at standard typeclasses in Haskell, see which we could use [ ] Allow comments at the end of lines

 [ ] Automated building, maybe fork something like gb